mdb - modular debugger

 Walk through the elements of a data structure using the specified walker.
 The available walkers can be listed using the ::walkers dcmd.
 Some walkers operate on a global data structure and do not require a starting address.
 For example, walk the list of proc structures in the kernel.
 Other walkers operate on a specific data structure whose address must be specified explicitly.
 For example, given a pointer to an address space, walk the list of segments.
 When used interactively, the ::walk dcmd prints the address of each element of the data structure in the default base.
 The dcmd can also be used to provide a list of addresses for a pipeline.
 The walker name can use the backquote (`) scoping operator described under dcmd and Walker Name Resolution, above.
 If the optional variable-name is specified, the specified variable is assigned the value returned at each step of the walk when mdb invokes the next stage of the pipeline.

-List the available walkers and print a brief description for each one.
+List the available walkers that match the regular expression RE and print a brief description for each one.

 Print the dmod that exports the specified dcmds and walkers.
 These dcmds can be used to determine which dmod is currently providing the global definition of the given dcmd or walker.
 Refer to the section on dcmd and Walker Name Resolution above for more information on global name resolution.
 The –v option causes the dcmd to print the alternate definitions of each dcmd and walker in order of precedence.